The ABCDEs of Cover

 If you work in a job where you wear a big target on your uniform, like law enforcement, security, or even EMS these days, you should be wearing armor.
 You will not likely get an engraved invitation before the next time somebody tries to kill you.
 Trying to put it on after the gunfight begins didn’t work out so well during the FBI’s Miami gun battle.

-On 11 Sep 2004, a USAF Security Forces airman at Balad stepped out of his tent and a 107mm rocket landed 5 feet away, removing his legs and right forearm.
+On 11 Sep 2004, USAF Security Forces Airman First Class Brian Kolfage stepped out of his tent at Balad and a 107mm rocket landed 5 feet away, removing his legs and right forearm.
+There had been no “incoming” warning.
 Like I said, no RSVPs.

 As I prepped to leave my civilian job for my last active duty deployment, I got some advice from Walter D, who had taught my agency Field Armorer courses.
 “Wear your body armor every day,” he said.
 “Every single day.”